coreancutie/Deduper-coreancutie/README.md

 - Outputs the first read encountered if duplicates are found
 - Outputs a properly formatted SAM file

-## Part 3
 Considerations for future implementations:
 - Single-end vs paired-end input files
 - Known UMIs vs randomers
 - Error correction of known UMIs
-- Choice of duplicate written to file (first, random, highest quality score)
+- Choose which read to include/write in the final output:
+    - First read in the input file
+    - Choose a random read from the duplicates
+    - Keep the read with the highest quality score